noahehall/theBookOfNoah/0current/security/oauth.md

     - email: the users email, and if its been verified
     - address: usually shipping address
     - phone: usually a cell number, and if its been verified
+    - offline_access: request the auth server to include a refresh token in its response